Section 1: Purpose and Contents of this page:

 You should avoid mention of work, if at all possible without being dishonest, as this often raises doubts in a border force officer's mind about your real reasons for re-entering the UK.

-Since March 2018, we have been assured by the Home Office UKVI Policy Team that the Border Force officers have been briefed that attending the Graduation Ceremony is a permitted activity for students who have completed their course successfully, but NOT as a result of early completion, hold a valid Tier 4 visa and wish to return to the UK for the purpose of attending their Graduation Ceremony.
+Since March 2018, we have been assured by the Home Office UKVI Policy Team that the Border Force officers have been briefed that attending the Graduation Ceremony is a permitted activity for students who have completed their course successfully, but NOT as a result of early completion, hold a valid student visa and wish to return to the UK for the purpose of attending their Graduation Ceremony.

 If you have any questions about inviting family/friends to attend your Graduation Ceremony, please refer to the Graduation Portal for further information, including information on visitor visas.

 This is because the immigration rules have changed and there is now a restriction on applying for leave for a baby born within the UK.
 P;ease also see advice provided by UKCISALink opens in a new window.

 This could mean student parents needing to obtain entry clearance from outside the UK before being able to re-enter with their baby.